“Making the world a better place, one no-take marine protected sanctuary at a time”

 MLSS believes that the key to success lies in community engagement and education.
 Our Beach Interpreter Program (BIP) links divers with shoreline educators and interpreters to better inform citizens of the local marine life that lives in the ocean and their intricate and complex food webs upon which we depend.
 Humans are intimately involved and responsible for the sustainability of marine life and the habitats or ecosystems that support it.
 BIPs tend to focus on young children, although the parents are equally captivated with the ‘hands-on’ touching of marine life.
 The average individual has never seen many of the common creatures that live in the ocean.
 Unfortunately, large, charismatic creatures like dolphins and whales tend to get all the attention, while the fish populations, such as rockfish, become decimated.
 Few appreciate the fact, for example, the primary prey of Resident Killer Whales is Chinook salmon.
 Fish are important contributors to the food web, as are the ecosystems in which they live, forage and depend on for nursery grounds.
 Using science-based research, education, hands-on BIP activities, photography and video documentation, MLSS endeavours to create an emotional attachment by citizens to marine life and to encourage a responsible approach to sustainable fisheries through the establishment of protected marine sanctuaries.

 Our Vision: MLSS will create an environment that is conducive to educating, inspiring and engaging the individuals and communities to support the creation of marine protected areas (or sanctuaries).

 Our Mission: Making the world a better place, one No-Take Marine Protected Area (MPA) sanctuary at a time.

-Our Pledge: Being a member of MLSS means that you, as a member and marine steward, will voluntarily refrain from extracting any marine organism out of RCAs, MCAs, NMCAs, and other marine reserves.
+Our Pledge: Being a supporter of MLSS and a marine steward means that you will voluntarily refrain from extracting any marine organism out of RCAs, MCAs, NMCAs, and other marine reserves.